hittanshu/SheRides/README.md

 # SheRides

 SheRides is a mobile application designed to provide a safe and reliable cab service exclusively for women, by women.
 Our mission is to empower women by offering them a secure transportation option and fostering a sense of community and support.
+We are proud to share that SheRides was awarded second runner-up at the m-Indicator & VJTI Technovanza Presents Hackathon 2024 in the Android Hackathon category.

 ## Features